 Natural enemies of major insect pests were monitored in cotton with various tillage systems at the Pee Dee Research and Education Center, Florence, S. C. Treatments included monocrop/disk, monocrop/no-till, rye/disk, rye/no-till, corn/disk, and corn no-till.
-The corn/disk and corn/no-till treatments were rotated with corn during 1997 and cotton during 1998.
+The corn/disk and corn/no-till treatments were rotated with corn during 1997 and 1999 and with cotton during 1998.
 Each treatment was split with aldicarb and no-aldicarb.
 Treatments were replicated three times.
 Samples of arthropods were taken in a 50-ft section of row which was left untreated by insecticides other than aldicarb.

-Weekly sampling of arthropods began in mid June and continued through mid August of 1997 and 1998.
-Ten m of row were sampled in plots left untreated with Karate in 1997, and 3 m of row were sampled in untreated plots in 1998.
-Sampling of predators was conducted using a 14liter plastic dishpan (37.1 x 33.0 x 15.6 cm).
+Weekly sampling of arthropods began in mid June and continued through mid August of each of the three years.
+Ten m of row were sampled in plots left untreated with Karate in 1997, and 3 m of row were sampled in untreated plots in 1998 and 1999.
+Sampling of predators was conducted using a 14-liter plastic dishpan ( $37.1 \times 33.0 \times 15.6$ cm).
 The plants were bent and shaken over the dishpan to dislodge arthropods.
 Predators were counted by species or taxa.
 Eggs of tobacco budworms and cotton bollworms were collected from 10 plants per plot.
 The eggs were placed in individual gelatin capsules and held for emergence of parasitoids or hatching.
 Lepidopterous larvae were counted by species and placed in individual 30-ml cups on an artificial diet.
-Both eggs and larvae were held in a rearing room at 26EC, 50-60% RH, and a photoperiod of 14:10 (L:D) h until emergence of parasitoid, pupation, or death by other causes.
-Adult parasitoids were identified by this author.
+Both eggs and larvae were held in a rearing room at $26^{\circ}$ C, 50-60%